Understanding the Behavioral Outbursts of Seniors with Dementia

 - If you notice a change in behavior soon after your mom or dad begins a new course of medication, talk with their doctor to address it as soon as possible.

 Don't panic when confronted with an outburst, either at home or in public.
 Instead, try these techniques to diffuse the situation.

 - Respond to their emotions.
-A Harvard Medical School article emphasizes the importance of understanding the emotions of a dementia sufferer, and helping them express it.
-If it's clear to you that your loved one is in pain or is afraid, name the feeling for them, and let them know that you have understood.
+A Harvard Medical School article emphasizes the importance of understanding the emotions of dementia sufferers and helping them express these emotions.
+If it's clear to you that your loved one is in pain or is afraid, name the feeling for them and let them know that you have understood.

 - Stay calm, and speak at a low level, using a reassuring voice.
 Keep eye contact, and try not to show alarm or anxiety (even if that’s what you’re feeling).

 - Following the outburst, continue to reassure your mom or dad, and then move on as quickly as you can by distracting them with an alternative activity or subject of conversation.